-Rouen is known for its Notre Dame cathedral, with its Tour de Beurre (butter tower) The cathedral’s gothic façade (completed in the 1500s) was the subject of a series of paintings by Claude Monet.
+What are the key things to see and do in Rouen?
+The city is known for its Notre Dame cathedral, with a Tour de Beurre (butter tower) The cathedral’s gothic façade that was completed in the 1500s was the subject of a series of paintings by Claude Monet.

 The Gros Horloge is an astronomical clock dating back to the 16th century, though the movement is considerably older (1389).

 - Rouen Castle, whose keep is known as the Tour Jeanne d’Arc, where Joan of Arc was brought in 1431 to be threatened with torture

 - Palais de Justice